ArentasMeinorius/FoodWaste/3aprasas.md

 Alternative scenario 3: In the individual food product page the user presses the cancel reservation button and in the modal confirmation window clicks "yes".
 The system returns error message that reservation cannot be removed because it is past the reservation cancellation time.

-Alternative scenarion 4: In the shopping cart page the user select multiple food products, presses the cancel reservation button and in the modal confirmation window clicks "yes".
+Alternative scenario 4: In the shopping cart page the user select multiple food products, presses the cancel reservation button and in the modal confirmation window clicks "yes".
 The system removes items from the reservation list, returns partial sum of the product price and reloads the shopping cart page.

-Alternative scenarion 5: In the shopping cart page the user select multiple food products, presses the cancel reservation button and in the modal confirmation window clicks "yes".
+Alternative scenario 5: In the shopping cart page the user select multiple food products, presses the cancel reservation button and in the modal confirmation window clicks "yes".
 The system shows error message that reservation cannot be removed because it is past the reservation cancellation time.

 ![Remove one food product from reservation dialog](Assets/lab3/RemoveOneFoodProductReservation.png "Remove one food product from reservation dialog")